 The World Magnetic Model or WMM is a spherical harmonic model of the magnetic field produced by Earth’s core.
 Its large-scale representation of the planet’s magnetic field gives analog and digital magnetic compasses dependable accuracy.
 And, smartphone apps use it extensively to accurately let users know which way they are going.

-The World Magnetic Model continues to be the navigation standard model for the entire U.S. Department of Defense, the North Atlantic Treaty Organization, International Hydrographic Organization, Federal Aviation Administration, consumer electronics (e.g., iOS, Blackberry, Android), and many others.
+Developed jointly by NCEI and the British Geological Survey, the World Magnetic Model continues to be the navigation standard model for the U.S. Department of Defense, the North Atlantic Treaty Organization (NATO), International Hydrographic Organization, Federal Aviation Administration, consumer electronic companies, and many others.

 Like the WMM, the Enhanced Magnetic Model or EMM is a large-scale representation of Earth's magnetic field that gives analog and digital magnetic compasses dependable accuracy.
 However, the EMM has a much higher resolution than its World Magnetic Model “cousin,” requiring more computing power to run.
-The EMM's higher resolution also results in significantly improved pointing accuracy for applications that utilize it, which is required in aircraft manufacturing for example.
-The EMM also aids scientific researchers in their study of magnetic field anomalies originating from the Earth's crust, which provides insight into plate tectonics.
+The EMM's higher resolution results in significantly improved pointing accuracy for applications that utilize it, such as magnetic field-aided navigation.
+The EMM also aids scientific researchers in their study of magnetic field anomalies originating from Earth's crust, which provides insight into plate tectonics.

 Predicting Changes in Earth’s Magnetic Field